geoblacklight/geoblacklight.github.io/_posts/2015-02-09-customize-your-application.markdown

   1. Reach out and ask for help on the [Blacklight Developers](https://groups.google.com/forum/#!forum/blacklight-development) or [GeoBlacklight](https://groups.google.com/forum/#!forum/geoblacklight-working-group) Google Groups

-     Asking questions, reaching out to others, and getting feedback from experienced developpers is a great practice in general.
+     Asking questions, reaching out to others, and getting feedback from experienced developers is a great practice in general.
 In this particular case its helps foster the community and start conversations that might help others.

 ### Customize metadata shown